Házená Kynžvart

 Házená Kynžvart (/cs/), a section of TJ Sokol Lázně Kynžvart, is a professional women's handball club from Lázně Kynžvart, Czech Republic.
-Since the 2021–22 season, they compete in the MOL Liga, the top tier women's handball league in the Czech Republic and Slovakia.
+Since the 2021–22 season, they have been competing in the MOL Liga, the top tier women's handball league in the Czech Republic and Slovakia.

 Playgrounds

 Until 2017, Kynžvart played on various indoor and outdoor pitches, mainly on the grounds of the local elementary school.
 When a new multifunctional sports hall (Sportovní hala Milana Prokeše) has been opened in Lázně Kynžvart in 2018, the club moved most of its activities there.

-Nevertheless, the new sports hall has a low capacity (350 spectators), it lacks of technical facilities for TV broadcasting and it was eligible for playing the EHF European Cup only due to a special exempt of the European Handball Federation.
+Nevertheless, the new sports hall has a low capacity (350 spectators), it is difficult to place all necessary facilities for organising international matches and perfect TV broadcasting.
+In addition to that, it was eligible for playing the EHF European Cup only due to a special exempt of the European Handball Federation.